Fly Confident. Fly RDU.

 Traveler and Airline Information

-Airlines are also increasing their cleaning procedures and encouraging passengers to follow public health best practices such as washing your hands frequently and maintaining six feet of distance.
+Airlines are also increasing their cleaning procedures and encouraging passengers to follow public health best practices such as washing your hands frequently.

 Visit the RDU Travel Updates: Coronavirus (COVID-19) webpage to learn the steps airlines are taking to protect passenger health.